Underwatering an Air Plant

 - 3

-For a plant showing significant drying already, consider an extended soak of a few hours to help it rehydrate more fully.
+For a plant showing significant drying already, consider an extended soak of several hours to help it rehydrate more fully than a standard soak would achieve.

 - 4

-Increase soak frequency if the plant is in a bright, warm, or breezy location.
+Increase soak frequency if the plant is in a bright, warm, or breezy location, checking leaf texture more often than the standard weekly interval to gauge whether it's keeping pace.

 - 5

-Monitor leaf texture and overall weight over the following weeks as indicators of improving hydration.
+Monitor leaf texture and overall weight over the following weeks as indicators of improving hydration, since a recovering plant should gradually feel heavier and plumper.

 Prevention